Nash — AI Seller Agent for Modern Storefronts

 Chat surface

 Three GET endpoints + two POST equivalents.
-AI agents drive the negotiation purely through GETs (no POST or sandbox needed):
+AI agents drive the conversation purely through GETs (no POST or sandbox needed):

 GET /api/store/chat/start?product_id=<id> → {session_id, greeting, next}